Skip to main content

 Units: 3

-The course aims to develop: familiarity with research related to the teaching and learning of STEM content within technological learning environments, advanced knowledge of the ways technology can support teaching and learning in STEM, and ability to design technology-enabled learning experiences.
+The course aims to develop: familiarity with research related to the teaching and learning of STEM content within technological learning environments, advanced knowledge of the ways technology can support teaching and learning in STEM, and the ability to design technology-enabled learning experiences.
 Course activities are designed to enhance understandings and applications of technological tools within and across STEM disciplines.

 Offered in Fall and Spring